ahmadelmowafy/javascript-prep-0924-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What data types can object properties hold?
+  Strings, numbers, booleans, null, undefined, symbol, bigint

 - Describe the syntax (structure) of object-literals in JavaScript.
+  Use curly braces ({}) to surround the keys and values in the object.
+Within the braces, add each key followed by a colon (:), followed by its value.
+This creates a key/value pair.
+Each key/value pair is separated by a comma (,)

 ## Notes